-For the two previous years, we were honored by grant support from the Vermont Arts Council and the National Endowment for the Arts.
+For 2010 through 2012, we were honored by grant support from the Vermont Arts Council and the National Endowment for the Arts.
 Our program was featured in VAC’s 2012 Annual Report as an example of an important arts program for an underserved population.
 For the first grant year our focus was on integrating visual art with the writing; for the second, more on getting the women’s words out into the wider world.

 The challenges of this work are many, as are the rewards.
 Perhaps the most difficult is ongoing population shift: individual situations can change within moments due to transitions between units; or, least predictable of all, the mood of the day can alter a woman’s interest in attending, even when she feels strongly that this opportunity is the best thing going on for her inside.
 However, as the writings we post clearly show, women are hungry for the opportunity to share their stories, listen, be heard, and dig deep within for the resources to bring true change to their lives.